-|One point of aim is used for:-|
+|One point of aim is used for:|

-Two points of aim are used for:-
+Two points of aim are used for:

-Been playing the video game HALO, and one way to tell what weapon you are using is by the the reticle displayed on your HUD.
+I have been playing the video game HALO, and one way to tell what weapon you are using is by the the reticle displayed on your HUD.
 Some of the alien weapons have novel arrangements such as an X of isocellese triangles, an inverted Y or a dot and two brackets.

 This got me wondering about minimising the reticle for better field of view, so here is what I came up with (right).